 The branches must be chipped and disposed of at your expense by a private contractor.
-The chips resulting from the operation must be no longer than 2.5 cm on at least two sides.
+The resulting woodchips must not exceed 2.5 centimetres on at least two sides.

-The City does not accept chips at the dump site (Public Works yard).
+The City does not accept woodchips at the dump site (Public Works yard).

 For branches or trunks over 20 cm in diameter:

-Once on site, you will have to provide the felling certificate number and the associated address.
+Once on site, at the attendant booth, you will have to provide your identification, the felling certificate number and the associated address.